Embedding-Aligned Language Models: Experiment Design

 \section{Experiment Design}

 We detail our experiment design; specifically, the data generation process, the training process, and our evaluation methods.
 Our work uses the MovieLens 25M dataset \citep{harper2015movielens}, which contains 25 million ratings (1 to 5) of 62,423 movies and 162,541 users.
+We also conduct experiments on the Amazon review dataset \citep{amazon_reviews}, whose results are provided in \Cref{appendix: amazon}.